opsani/servo-k8s/README.md

 For each component of the application, the following settings are automatically available when 'adjust --query' is ran: replicas, mem, cpu (pending: add support for mem\_limit, mem\_request, cpu\_limit, cpu\_request).
-If a configuration file is present at ./app.yaml, any custom component settings in it are also returned by 'adjust --query' and map to environment variables of the matching container.
-The format of the file, if present, is the same as the expected output of 'adjust --query'.
-Note it should not include the pre-defined settings noted above - if you have environment variables with the same name, they cannot be set by this driver.
+If a configuration file is present at ./config.yaml, any custom component settings in it are also returned by 'adjust --query' and map to environment variables of the matching container.
+In this file, if present, the k8s adjust driver configuration is under the _k8s_ top level key, while any environment variable settings are under a secondary key _application_ in the same formate as as the expected output of 'adjust --query'.
+Note this file should not include the pre-defined settings noted above - if you have environment variables with the same name, they cannot be set by this driver.

-Example `app.yaml` configuration file:
+Example `config.yaml` configuration file:

+    k8s:
+       whitelist_deployment_names:  [ "httpd" ]
        application:
           components:
              httpd:
                 settings:
                    workers:
                       type: linear
                       min: 1
                       max: 20
                       step: 1
                       value: 1

 This adds a new setting `workers` to the pod named `httpd`; note that the container spec in the pod manifest should include `env: [ {name: workers, value : N} ]`.
 Only env settings that have a `value` key are supported, if the container has settings with `valueFrom`, these should NOT be listed in the configuration file.

 To exclude a deployment from tuning, set `optune.ai/exclude` label to `'1'`.
 If including the servo in the application namespace, ensure this label is set on its Deployment object.

+To work with _only_ an explicit list of valid deployments within the target namespace, then include in the config.yaml a list of these deployment names under the `whitelist_deployment_names` key, as shown in the example above.
+If this list is present in the config file, then only matching deployments will be tuned.

 Limitations:
 - works only on 'deployment' objects, other types of controllers are not supported.